Music Desyatnikov and exhibition Panchyshyn: how to spend a weekend in new York city (November 8-10)

 Where: List of participating institutions and details of the event on the link.

-Read more: With the arrival of the season of apples many people want to try this fruit not only fresh, but also in the form of cider.
-So in new York every autumn is held a week dedicated to this drink.
+Read more: With the arrival of the season of apples many people want to enjoy not only the fruit itself, but also to savor a drink from him.
+Therefore, in new York city each autumn, a whole week devoted to this alcoholic drink.
 This year, cider Week will take place from 8 to 17 November.

-During the event, more than 30 bars and restaurants will offer tastings of cider, appetizers, and share some interesting stories and secrets of making this drink.
+During the event, more than 30 bars and restaurants will offer a variety of tasting cider, snacks, and will share interesting stories and secrets of making this drink.
 Most of the activities are free, but some establishments provide paid tasting packages.

 Cost: Free.